microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ## Disclaimers

-This Sofrware requires the use of third-party components which are governed by separate proprietary or open-source licenses as identified below, and you must comply with the terms of each applicable license in order to use the Software.
+This Software requires the use of third-party components which are governed by separate proprietary or open-source licenses as identified below, and you must comply with the terms of each applicable license in order to use the Software.
 You acknowledge and agree that this license does not grant you a license or other right to use any such third-party proprietary or open-source components.

 To the extent that the Software includes components or code used in or derived from Microsoft products or services, including without limitation Microsoft Azure Services (collectively, “Microsoft Products and Services”), you must also comply with the Product Terms applicable to such Microsoft Products and Services.
 You acknowledge and agree that the license governing the Software does not grant you a license or other right to use Microsoft Products and Services.
 Nothing in the license or this ReadMe file will serve to supersede, amend, terminate or modify any terms in the Product Terms for any Microsoft Products and Services.